Business journalist or research analyst wanted

 We’re looking for a journalist with serious analytical skills — or an analyst with the soul of a journalist — for Enterprise.
 You will work on new regional editions of Enterprise as well as the current Egypt-focused products.
 You will also be expected to get in on the ground floor of other new products including audio, deep analytical and reported pieces covering issues not yet in the nation’s headlines, and industry-specific verticals.

-We are looking for candidates who are available full-time in Egypt, but could consider a remote work position for the right candidate.
+We are looking for candidates who are available full-time in Egypt.

 Our preference is for business journalists, investment banking / PE / research analysts, or fresh grads with the same skills.
 At a minimum: Whatever your level of experience, you should be a fantastic writer with strong analytical skills — and not be afraid of business, economics and — to a lesser extent — politics.